Do You Love Working with Old Photos?

 A New Look at the Adobe

+Thanks to a joint effort of society volunteers, a new mannequin has been added to the Diego Sepulveda Adobe.
 It’s hoped the mannequin, representing a young woman from around the 1860s, will illustrate period dress, spark conversation, and add a splash of color, craftsmanship, and beauty to the adobe’s Victorian Room.
 The mannequin was purchased with the personal funds of Art and Mary Ellen Goddard, who then donated it to the society.
-It replaces a taller mannequin whose dress could no longer be repaired.
+It replaces a taller mannequin…

 Continue ReadingA New Look at the Adobe